 Sports eyewear fit is essential for maximizing vision protection.
 A precise fit is especially important with young children, where it can be tempting to purchase a slightly larger goggle so a child has room to “grow into” the larger size.
 However, a size that is too large won’t provide adequate protection against eye injury and could even increase the risk for accidental injury.
 On the flip side, allowing a child to wear sports goggles that are too small for the child’s face could also have a detrimental impact on the child’s eye safety and athletic performance.
 Not only are small goggles uncomfortable, but they can also obstruct peripheral vision, slowing reaction speeds when playing sports.
 Our eye doctor works closely with each patient to ensure a proper fit for all athletic eyewear.

-For more information on protective sports eyewear, schedule an appointment with one of our Maple Ridge optometrists Dr. M. Hurlbert, Dr. Angela Lee, Dr. Gary A. Matter or Dr. Priya Rughani today!
+For more information on protective sports eyewear, schedule an appointment with one of our Maple Ridge optometrists Dr. M. Hurlbert, Dr. Gary A. Matter, Dr. Priya Rughani or Dr. Jason Naidu today!